18 Wheeler Accident Lawyers Who Care About Their Clients

 Many of these involve the same factors that lead to regular car accidents, while others are unique to truck accidents:

 - Driving while too tired to do so;

 - Distracted driving (like using a cell phone, changing the radio, or eating while driving);

 - Driving under the influence of drugs or alcohol;

 - Reckless driving (like speeding or overtaking other vehicles unsafely);

-- Lack of proper training of drivers (since the industry is continuously growing, there may be a short-term incentive for a company to skimp out on training);
+- Lack of proper training of drivers (since the industry is continuously growing, there may be a short-term incentive for companies to skimp out on training);

-- Poor maintenance of the truck by the driver, truck-owner, or logistics company, or installation of faulty equipment; and
+- Poor truck maintenance by the driver, truck-owner, or logistics company, or installation of faulty equipment; and

 - Strenuous working hours and conditions.